Resources (W&M offices that provide discrimination-related services)

 - In some cases, however, even minor concerns cannot be resolved in this way, and a third party needs to get involved.

 Office of Human Resources

-Reports may be made by phone, email, regular mail, or in person:
+Reports of discrimination, discriminatory harassment or retaliation may be made by phone, email, regular mail, or in person to:

 Office of Compliance & Equity